vdouet/Reinforcement-Learning/03 - Deep Reinforcement Learning Hands-On/Chapter 6 - Deep Q-Networks.md

 By unrolling the Bellman update used in Q-learning we can speed up training.
 We can apply this to our DQN by replacing one-step transition sampling with longer transition sequences of *n*-steps.
 Multiple steps improve the propagation speed of values which improves convergence.
 But the more steps on which we unroll the Bellman equation, the more incorrect our update could be.
 The situation is even made worse by large experience replay buffer as it will increase the chance of getting transitions obtained from the old bad policy.
 This will lead to a wrong update of the current *Q* approximation and can easily break our learning process.

++ The *n*-step method will turn the DQN into an on-policy method and make our large experience buffer not as useful.
++ We can still use an *n*-step DQN if it will help to speed our DQNs
++ Need to be modest with the selection of *n*.
+Small values of 2 or 3 usually work well because our trajectories in the experience buffer are not that different from one-step transitions.
++ Convergence speed usaully improves proportionally but large values of *n* can break the training process.

-For more information see "Chapter 7: *n*-step Boostrapping" from "Reinforcement Learning - An introduction, Second Ed." by Richard S. Sutton.
+For more information on *n*-step see "Chapter 7: *n*-step Boostrapping" from "Reinforcement Learning - An introduction, Second Ed." by Richard S. Sutton.

 #### Off-policy advantages